dustinpfister/blog_posts/_posts/vuejs-example-list.md

 ## 2 - Conclusion

 So the todo list app is just a basic idea for an applaction that is often what is used as a way to test out a framework.

+There is noting ground breaking that I wanted to do with this vuejs example, but that is often the aim of such a project anyway.
+However if I do put more time into this I guess there are at least a few things that come to midn when it comes to adding features.
+It would be nice to save and load lists as plain text files on a local file system rather than just depeding on the local storage api.
+However there is only so much more that I would want to add when it comes to an applaction such as this.